CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 - To run the image locally with Docker & Docker Compose, follow the instructions to [obtain/build the environment](#obtainingbuilding-the-environment) then the instructions [run locally with Docker Compose](#running-locally-with-docker-compose).

+  The guide also provides instructions to do remote development on the Run:ai cluster.
 - To run on the EPFL Run:ai clusters, follow the instructions to [obtain/build the environment](#obtainingbuilding-the-environment) (perform them on your local machine)